 - Connected and Autonomous Vehicles (CAVs): Preparing infrastructure for the integration of CAVs by installing necessary sensors, communication networks, and road markings.

-- Electric Vehicle (EV) Infrastructure: Investing in a robust network of EV charging stations to support the transition to electric vehicles.
+- Electric Vehicle (EV) Infrastructure: Investing in a network of EV charging stations to support the transition to electric vehicles.

 - Building Information Modeling (BIM): Utilizing BIM to enhance the design, construction, and management of transportation infrastructure projects.